-- 11.10 Where material considerations not covered in the Planning Officer report are raised in public speaking, or in questions from Committee Members, the application may be deferred so that further information is included in the report of the Planning Officer. - 12.
-Public Speaking on Planning Applications - 12.1 The Council operates a system of limited public speaking at Planning Committee, meaning that the Committee will receive and take into account representations from a number of interested parties prior to the application being considered by the Planning Committee.
-Representations are limited to three minutes per speaker and are taken in the following order: - - From the applicant or his or her representative; - From one person raising points of concern; - From one representative of the Town or Parish Council (if applicable); - From a ward councillor who indicates to the Chairman that he or she wishes to speak; and - From a councillor who has declared a prejudicial interest in relation to the planning application but who wishes to address the Committee prior to leaving the meeting. - From three persons in the case of a major planning application. - 12.2 In practice the Council will write to all persons who have raised points of concern on a planning application advising of the date that the application will be considered by the Planning Committee and giving information as to how to register to exercise public speaking rights at the meeting.
-Currently, applications to register to speak must be received by the Council by not later 12.00 noon on the Monday preceding the date of the meeting of the Planning Committee and is on a 'first come first served' basis, that is to say the person who registers to speak first will be successful - or in the case of a major planning application, the first three such persons.
+12. Public Speaking on Planning Applications

+- 12.1 The Council operates a system of limited public speaking at Planning Committee, meaning that the Committee will receive and take into account representations from a number of interested parties prior to the application being considered by the Planning Committee.
+Representations are limited to three minutes per speaker and are taken in the following order: - - From the applicant or his or her representative; - From one\ person raising points of concern; - From one representative of the Town or Parish Council (if applicable); - From a ward councillor who indicates to the Chairman that he or she wishes to speak; and - From a councillor who has declared a prejudicial interest in relation to the planning application but who wishes to address the Committee prior to leaving the meeting. - \ From three persons in the case of a major planning application. - 12.2 In practice the Council will write to all persons who have raised points of concern on a planning applications advising of the date that the application will be considered by the Planning Committee and giving information as to how to register to exercise public speaking rights at the meeting.
+Currently, applications to register to speak must be received by the Council by not later 12.00 noon on the Monday preceding the date of the meeting of the Planning Committee and is on a 'first come first served' basis, that is to say the person who registers to speak first will be successful or in the case of a major planning application, the first three such persons.